-The ground floor of the building includes two special care units (dementia level).
-One has 20 beds, and the other unit has 11 beds with each having access to its own communal areas and outdoor area.
-Entry to the special care unit is by password door code.
-The two units have a shared nurse's station in the middle.
-Each side has a lounge and dining room.
-The dining rooms have small kitchenettes where residents may obtain snacks and drinks.
-There is also a quiet room in the 20-bed SCU.
+The 20-bed special care unit (dementia level) is on the ground floor.
+The resident rooms are located down a long corridor with a small guiet lounge on each end.
+One of the small lounges leads out to the garden area with paths that circulate back to the main communal lounge area.
+Entry to the special care unit is via two doors, one with a door release button and the other by password door code.
+There is an open-plan nurse's station at the entrance to the unit that overlooks the communal living/dining area.
+This design layout enhances the resident's freedom of movement and ensures staff are able to supervise and monitor residents as they go about their day in a non-intrusive manner Access to a nurse's working/computer office is via this nurse's station.
+The dining room has a small kitchenette where residents may obtain snacks and drinks and a secure pantry.
 Resident rooms have different coloured doors.
 There is ample room for residents to walk freely and safely.
-The two units are not yet separated by a door.
-The unit is connected via an external entrance foyer, before entering through a secure door into each dementia unit.
-There are handrails in ensuites and ledges in hallways.
+There are handrails in ensuites and hand ledges in hallways.
 All rooms and communal areas allow for safe use of mobility equipment.
-The dementia unit's also includes the Austco security system, which includes sensor lights in resident rooms.
+The dementia unit also includes the Austro security system. which includes sensor lights in resident rooms.
 So, when a resident gets up at night, the lights illuminate depending on the location of the resident within the room.
 This is connected to the security system and can be timed to alarm if the resident doesn't go back to their bed.
 The roster has been designed to ensure supervision of the lounge and the closed-circuit monitoring system also assists with supervising residents in the long hallways and outdoor area.
-The unit's design and equipment purchased, specifically consider residents with confused state.
+The unit's design and equipment purchased. specifically consider residents with confused state.
 The lighting is 2 x the normal lighting due to research from dementia experts.
 There is also plenty of natural light with large windows.